safepay/sensor.fronius/README.md

     cycle: daily
 ```

-2. Consumption path
-With the smart meter in the consumption path (between the inverter and your consumers) it cannot
+2. **Consumption path.** With the smart meter in the consumption path (between the inverter and your consumers)
-know how much you are consuming or producing from/to the grid.
+it cannot know how much you are consuming or producing from/to the grid.
 So the only sensor that will have
 a value is the sensor.fronius_smartmeter_energy_ac_consumed.
-But it will not show what is consumed
+But it will not show what is consumed from the
-from the grid.
+grid.
 It will show how much your house has consumed.
-So we need to create sensors that will
+So we need to create sensors that will give us what
-give us what the Power Wheel needs.
+the Power Wheel needs.
 ```yaml
 utility_meter:
   # convert consumed energy to daily energy (this is what the house consumes)